JaeYeonLee0621/SystemDesign-Interview/Chapter2_NearbyFriends.md

 - The Redis server will have to handle 334K updates per second
 - This is likely a little too high

-> This cache data is easy to shard, and location data for each user is independent, and we can evenly spread the load among several Redis servers
+> This cache data is easy to shard, and location data for each user is independent,
+> We can evenly spread the load among several Redis servers

 ## Redis pub/sub server

 - Routing layer to direct message from one user to all the online firends
-- Very lightweight to create new channels
+- `Very lightweight` to create new `channels
 - A new channel is created when someone subscribes to it
 - If a message is published to a channel that has no subscribers, the message is dropped
-- When a channel is created Redis uses a small amount of memory to maintain a hash table and  a linked list to track the subscribers
+- When a channel is created Redis uses a small amount of memory to maintain `a hash table` and  `a linked list` to track the subscribers

 ## How many Redis pub/sub servers do we need?